 I've reworded this one to focus on me rather than someone else.

-For guilt, this core learning leads me to look at two things
+For guilt, this core learning leads me to look at three things

 Was the rule I broke one of my rules?